Partnering for Success: How a Property Manager Saved Time and Money

 “The old system frequently gave us trouble, especially during our end-of-year audits,” she said.
 “The software just wouldn’t cooperate, and it would always end up costing us thousands of dollars from the combination of the software consultant’s costs and our own added time and labor.
 Even when the consultant would come out, he usually couldn’t solve our issues, even though he was supposedly an expert.”

-So, Lynn started looking online and found a few alternative systems designed specifically for property management, but she was generally put off by the costs, and their CPA had asked them to change to a system that would better integrate with what he was using.
+So, Lynn started looking online and found a few alternative systems designed specifically for property management, but she was generally put off by the costs, and their CPA had asked them to change to a system that would be better integrate with what he was using.
 Specifically, he wanted them to use QuickBooks.

 That posed a challenge for Lynn because, while the program offers some industry-focused versions, it doesn’t offer one tailored for managing apartments or other residential and commercial rental properties.
 As with most industries, apartment managers aren’t trained in advanced accounting, but they know the bookkeeping and management issues specific to their field.
 And they have specific reporting elements they need, with terminology they are used to.